 Short cycling basically means short run times and short off times, that your furnace is turning on and off quickly and thus not providing the heat that your home needs.

 Short cycling can cause irreparable damage to your furnace if not investigated and corrected right away.
-It also leads to and increase in your utility costs.
+It also leads to an increase in your utility costs.

-Call Air DoctorX at (302) 492-1333 today for preventive maintenance before you furnace starts to short cycle, or call us to repair a furnace that isn’t performing the way it should.
+Call Air Doctorx Heating & Air Conditioning at (302) 492-1333 today for preventive maintenance before your furnace starts to short cycle, or call us to repair a furnace that isn’t performing the way it should.

-Contact the professionals at Air Doctorx today to diagnose and fix any problem you might be having.
-Air Doctorx is your go to furnace expert in Delaware and Maryland.
+Contact the professionals at Air Doctorx Heating & Air Conditioning today to diagnose and fix any problem you might be having.
+Air Doctorx Heating & Air Conditioning is your go-to furnace expert in Delaware and Maryland.
 Call us today at (302) 492-1333 if you are experiencing any problems with your furnace and we can diagnose the issue for you.